teoxxx/rlos/README.md

 1 RLOS may or may not display debug comments during execution, depending on a setting in the rlos_params.txt file.
 2 Parameter values from the input parameter text file now appear automatically as annotations on the final synthetic image.
+3 Datapath string contains path to data. pload.pro, PLUTO's IDL tools, rlos itself and finally hydro data should be in same dir for running rlos.

 Deprecated features